zkVerify/ultrahonk_verifier/README.md

 echo "✅ 'zkv_vk.hex' file generated at ${ZKV_VK_HEX_FILE_PATH}."
 ```

-And with that, you are all set!
+And with that, you're all set!